ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   to cancel the task
 *   to wait if necessary for the task to complete, and then to retrieve its result

-Basically, the `Future` interface represents an incompleted result of submitting a task (either ’Runnable’ or ’Callable’) for asynchronous execution to an ’ExecutorService’ instance.
-The incompleted result has the blocking ’get’ method and the non-blocking ’isDone’ method to wait for the completion of the task and retrieving the result.

 But the the `Future` interface has significant limitations in building multi-step asynchronous tasks: